Georgia O'Keefe Room

 Georgia O'Keeffe was a major figure in American art from the 1920s.
 She received widespread recognition for her technical contributions, as well as for challenging the boundaries of modern American artistic style.
 She is chiefly known for paintings of flowers, rocks, shells, animal bones and landscapes in which she synthesized abstraction and representation.
 Her paintings present crisply contoured forms that are replete with subtle tonal transitions of varying colors.
 She often transformed her subject matter into powerful abstract images.

 The O'Keefe Room on the third floor is the largest of the small third floor sleeping rooms with a full-sized bed, a great view of the bay and nice sun.
-Includes shared bath, shared refrigerator, free local phone calls, LCD TV, DVD player and wireless internet.
+Includes shared bath, shared refrigerator, free local phone calls, flat screen TV and complimentary wireless internet.